discord-plays/minesweeper-old/README.md

 Credits and other stuffs:
 Thanks to @MrMelon54 for making the Github and also basically rewriting all of it (he made over half of the code) and for hosting it.
-Thanks to @Blananas2 for making the graphics (minesweeper-icons.png) and for bugging me to do things.
+Thanks to @Blananas2 for making the graphics and for bugging me to do things.
 Thanks to all the bug-testers on the Discord (and non-bug-testers) for breaking the bot a ton.

 Official Discord: https://discord.gg/wBwKWqT

 Yes, you are allowed to host it yourself, or make spin-offs of it.
 Just don't copy it, claim it as yours, sell it, etc. **(THIS IS __NOT__ LEGAL INFO)**
+If you make a spin-off then you are required to state in the credits that it is a spin-off and provide a link to the original version without suggesting that we (the developers of Discord Plays Minesweeper) had any role in developing your forked version.